-If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full months that you did not have coverage.
+☐ If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, the plan will count the number of full me onths that you did not have coverage.
 The penalty is 1% for every month that you did not have creditable coverage.
-For example, if you go 14 months without coverage, the penalty will be 14%.
-Then Medicare determines the amount of the average monthly premium for Medicare drug plans in the nation from the previous year.
-For 2023, this average premium amount is \$32.74.
-To calculate your monthly penalty, you multiply the penalty percentage and the average monthly premium and then round it to the nearest 10 cents.
-In the example here it would be 14% times \$32.74, which equals \$4.58.
+For example, if you go 14 months without coverage, the penalty will b e 14%. $\Box$ Then Medicare determines the amount of the average monthly premium for Medicans in the nation from the previous year.
+For 2023, this average premium amount of the average premium amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the amount of the average monthly premium for Medicare determines the average premium amount of the average premiu • ☐ To calculate your monthly penalty, you multiply the penalty percentage and the monthly premium and then round it to the nearest 10 cents.
+In the example here 14% times \$32.74, which equals \$4.58.
 This rounds to \$4.60.
-This amount would be added to the monthly premium for someone with a Part D late enrollment penalty.
+This amount would e it would be the monthly premium for someone with a Part D late enrollment penalty.